JETSCAPE/X-SCAPE/README.md

 ### Compiling JetScape with SMASH

-The usage of SMASH in JetScape as an afterburner requires hydro, sampler and SMASH itself.
-Therefore, to use it in JetScape,
+The usage of SMASH in JETSCAPE as an afterburner requires hydro, sampler and SMASH itself.
+Therefore, to use it in JETSCAPE,

 ```bash
     mkdir ${JETSCAPE_DIR}/build